Automatic Import

 Requirements

-- A sample of the data you want to import, in JSON or NDJSON format.
+- A sample of the data you want to import, in a structured or unstructured format (such as JSON, NDJSON, or Syslog).

 Using Automatic Import allows users to create new third-party data integrations through the use of third-party generative AI models (“GAI models”).
 Any third-party GAI models that you choose to use are owned and operated by their respective providers.
 Elastic does not own or control these third-party GAI models, nor does it influence their design, training, or data-handling practices.
 Using third-party GAI models with Elastic solutions, and using your data with third-party GAI models is at your discretion.
 Elastic bears no responsibility or liability for the content, operation, or use of these third-party GAI models, nor for any potential loss or damage arising from their use.
 Users are advised to exercise caution when using GAI models with personal, sensitive, or confidential information, as data submitted may be used to train the models or for other purposes.
 Elastic recommends familiarizing yourself with the development practices and terms of use of any third-party GAI models before use.